A Buyers Guide

 If you’re set on buying a newly-constructed home, it’s a good idea to take a look at what needs to be done next.
 This is not as simple as just walking up to a construction company and signing a contract, especially if you want to get a reasonable deal that will keep your interests in mind.
 Below is a brief walk-through of what you need to do to be a successful buyer of a newly-built home.

-Start by hiring an experienced real estate agent.
+Do you need an agent when buying a new home?
+100% yes, you do!
 While many construction companies will try to convince you that you can do it all on your own, working with an agent will be the best way to protect your interests.
 Agents know the ins and outs, and most importantly they know when the builders are making claims that can’t be backed up.
 Never go into this process without a good agent on your side.

 Next, start looking at lenders.
 The builder will certainly have a lender, but don’t just stick with one company.
 Get quotes from a variety of different lenders and pick the one that will give you the best rate and with whom it is easiest to work.
 Remember, you might be dealing with this company for thirty years so you might as well get off to a good start.